Wael-Bns/Wael-Bns/README.md

 ### Backend Developer · Distributed Systems Enthusiast

-I'm a Software Engineering student from Tunisia passionate about building **backend systems, distributed applications, and scalable infrastructure**.
+I'm a Software Engineering student passionate about building **backend systems, distributed applications, and scalable infrastructure**.

 I enjoy understanding not only *how* things work, but also **what happens under the hood** — from HTTP requests and authentication to message brokers, Kubernetes scheduling, caching, and distributed workers.